As you take your first steps towards renting out a property, you need to know what your responsibilities as a landlord are.

-First off, you’ll need to give your new tenant a copy of the government’s ‘How to rent’ guide.
+First off, you need to give your new tenant a copy of the government’s How to Rent guide.
 This applies for any new tenant renting after 2015.

 If they contact you with any issues, you need to respond as soon as you reasonably can.

-Landlord responsibilities to the property
+Landlord responsibilities for the property

 Your tenant is responsible for keeping the property in a reasonable condition.

-But, whether you’re renting out private or commercial property, you’re still responsible for maintaining the building.
+But whether you’re renting out private or commercial property, you’re still responsible for maintaining the building.

-You’ll also need to check the boiler once a year, along with any other items that need regular servicing.
+If it’s something to do with the electrics or plumbing, it’s best to leave it to the professionals and you might want to hire a tradesperson.
+You also need to check the boiler once a year, along with any other items that need regular servicing.

 You just need to organise it for a time that works for you and the tenant, giving them at least 24 hours’ written notice.